Columbia Last Tracks Review

-The Last Tracks includes a large amount of ski-specific features that make life easier on the hill.
-In addition to two handwarmer pockets, there is also an external chest pocket with a waterproof zipper and a ski pass pocket on the left sleeve.
+The Last Tracks includes many ski-specific features that make life easier on the hill.
+In addition to two handwarmer pockets, this jacket has an external chest pocket with a waterproof zipper and a ski pass pocket on the left sleeve.
 The fixed powder skirt keeps out snow on deep days, and the removable hood can be cinched down tight on both sides of the face and in the back with a velcro flap.
-The right handwarmer pocket has an internal key clip so you won't lose your car keys while accessing the pocket.
+The right handwarmer pocket has an internal key clip to avoid losing your car keys while accessing the pocket.

-This jacket has all of the performance attributes that a basic ski jacket needs.
+This jacket has all the performance attributes that a basic ski jacket needs.
 It keeps the user relatively warm and dry and has plenty of pockets for storage.
-While it lacks the refinement of more high-end jackets, like ventilation systems and a stylized and contoured fit, it gets the basic job done at a very affordable price.
+While it lacks the refinement of more high-end jackets – like ventilation systems and a stylized and contoured fit – it gets the basic job done at a very affordable price.
 For skiers who hit the slopes for a week or less every ski season, or for those who want just one jacket for both skiing and other winter use, this jacket is a great value.
 Just be prepared to layer up underneath when temperatures get frigid.

 What Other Ski Jackets Should You Consider?

 Overall, we are impressed by how much performance the Columbia Last Tracks jacket brings to the table, given its price point.
 This jacket is particularly lacking in terms of ventilation and style.
 Very few insulated jackets provide the same ventilation capabilities as shell jackets, like the award-winning REI Co-op First Chair GTX.
 For a little bit more money, The North Face ThermoBall ECO Snow Triclimate offers better performance overall, plus the style and fit to keep you out on the slopes all day.

 Ad-free.
 Influence-free.
 Powered by Testing.